dmerullo/songbird-single-cell/README.md

 # Neural cell types and circuits for vocal learning

+My post-doctoral research used comparative high-throughput transcriptomics to understand how the brain produces complex, learned behaviors like speech and language.
+These projects were the first to implement single-cell RNA sequencing in songbirds, establishing a template for the field from molecular to computational components, and the results have broad implications for understanding the genetic toolkits that neurons and circuits use to perform advanced computations.

 # `pallium`

 Single-cell transcriptomics in the songbird pallium as published in: